 New and emerging materials for next generation solar cells

 Many recent scientific breakthroughs have been associated with the discovery of new materials with tailored properties.
-Metal halide perovskites is a great example in the field of photovoltaics.
+Metal halide perovskites are a great example in the field of photovoltaics.
 Recently, two-dimensional and layered metal halide perovskites have become the “new favourite” because of the larger range of material properties allowable compared to the three-dimensional counterparts increasing functionality, improving stability and expanding the choice of metal allowable with reduced toxicity.
 In this project, this new class of materials will be synthesised for the demonstration of photovoltaic and optoelectronic devices.
-In addition, material properties that affect carrier transports and distribution of defects in these new perovskite materials will be measured and visualised using various types of advanced spectroscopy and imaging techniques with the aim of optimising device performance.
+In addition, material properties that affect carrier transport and distribution of defects in these new perovskite materials will be measured and visualised using various types of advanced spectroscopy and imaging techniques with the aim of optimising device performance.

 Space photovoltaics